-2.8 Geodetic Measurement
+2.9 Geodetic Measurement

 Geodetic observations are performed as part of the VERA project observations to derive accurate antenna coordinates.
 The geodetic VLBI observations for VERA are carried out in the S/X bands (2 GHz/8 GHz) and also in the K band (22 GHz).
-The S/X bands are used mainly in the domestic VLBI experiments with Geographical Survey Institute of Japan.
+The S/X bands are used in the domestic experiments with the Geographical Survey Institute of Japan and the international experiments called IVS-T2.
 On the other hand, the K band is used in the VERA internal experiments.
 We obtain higher accuracy results in the K band compared with the S/X bands.
 The most up-to-date geodetic parameters are derived through geodetic analyses.
-The strong earthquake of magnitude 7.2 occurred close by Mizusawa antenna site on the 14th of June, 2008 (so called the Iwate-Miyagi Nairiku Earthquake in 2008).
-This earthquake yields offset in the coordinates of Mizusawa.
-Our preliminary analyses result shows coseismic 85-90 mm westward, a few mm southward and 10-20 mm downward motions.
-Those motion is consistent with the fault model of this earthquake.
-A slight post-seismic eastward motion is also observed.
-The results of the geodetic measurement are summarized in tables 1.
-The epoch of the coordinates is at 2009.0 after the earthquake.